sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 There were many issues that I stumbled headfirst into when trying to attribute certain prefixes.
 For example, I had to add some safety checks to prevent "IP swallowing."
 For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
 The `0.0.0.0/0` prefix would match *every single IPv4 address*.
 Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for Australia.
 I know they have a lot of open space down there, but that seemed excessive.

+The priority ended up being this:
+1. RFC 8805 Geofeeds
+2. Cloud provider published IP ranges
+3. BGP communities / IXP next-hop
+4. Historical WHOIS
+5. Footprint heuristic

-So... to recap, the data sources used for the 2026 map include:
+And to recap, the data sources used for the 2026 map include:
 - **Infrastructure:** [TeleGeography](https://www2.telegeography.com/), [submarinenetworks.com](https://www.submarinenetworks.com/), and historical archive maps.
 - **Peering:** [PeeringDB](https://www.peeringdb.com/).
 - **BGP Routing:** [University of Oregon Route Views historical RIB archives](https://www.routeviews.org/routeviews/).